-Surface tension energy is measured in dyne/cm (mili N/m).
-Surface tension energy is the deciding factor on how well a liquid adheres to a polymer surface.
-For a proper bond to exist between a liquid and a substrate surface, the substrate’s surface tension energy must exceed the liquid’s surface tension energy by about 2-10 dyne/cm.
-The higher the surface tension energy of the solid substrate in relation to the liquid, the better its ‘wettability’.
-For information regarding necessary dyne levels and surface tension energy, please see the chart below.
+Bond strength between media and substrates relies on one specific property: surface energy or tension.
+Surface tension is measured in dyne/cm (mili N/m) and is the deciding factor on how well a liquid adheres to a surface.
+For a proper bond to exist between a liquid and a surface, the substrate’s surface tension must exceed the liquid’s surface tension energy by 2-10 dyne/cm.
+The higher the surface tension of the substrate in relation to the liquid, the better its ‘wettability’.
+For more information regarding dyne levels and substrates please see the chart Necessary Dyne Levels.

-Read more about the different processes and necessary dyne levels
+Read more about the corona process, plasma process and necessary dyne levels:

 - The Corona Process